JosephKemper/1000-Days-of-Code-Challenge/Coding Journal.md

 Thursday, 8 September, 2022

 Today, I completed a few challenges on codewars.
 I needed something relaxing to counter the stress I have been under, but still wanted to do my coding.

+Day 29

+Friday, 9 September, 2022

+Today, I went back to some of the code I previously completed and tightened it up a bit and added better documentation.
+It was simple, but I enjoyed the practice of refining my code.